SimHoZebs/personal-site/content/blogs/Rust made me rethink everything.md

 > However, in terms of performance, the difference is usually negligible.
 Modern CPUs are optimized for their native word sizes (32 bits on a 32-bit CPU, 64 bits on a 64-bit CPU), so operations on `usize` can be faster than operations on `u32` on a 64-bit CPU, even though `usize` uses more memory.
 >
 > In general, you should use `usize` for sizes, lengths, and indices, because these need to be able to address the entire memory space.
 For other numbers that have a known range, you can use `u32`, `u16`, `u8`, etc. to save memory.

+And that is all I have to say so far!
+This post will continue to update as I continue learning Rust (by solving [Advent of Code 2023](https://adventofcode.com)).
+Please feel free to share your thoughts by reaching out to me on [Twitter](https://twitter.com/simhozebs)